 Parents & Support People

 This program welcomes people who are a part of the student's family and friend support network to attend Orientation with the student.
-Participants will become more confident in their student's ability to successfully transition to UNC and begin to adjust to their new role as a parent of a college student.
+Participants will become more confident in their student's ability to successfully transition to UNC and begin to adjust to their new role as a parent or support person of a college student.